-- Submit Official Transcripts Transcripts should be sent directly to HBU from each college or university attended for both undergraduate and graduate-level course work. - Submit Three Letters of Recommendation We require three completed forms submitted by your professional and/or academic references on your behalf.
+- Submit Official Transcripts Transcripts should be sent directly to The Graduate School from the college or university that awarded the bachelor's degree and any additional coursework taken since that time. - Submit Two Recommendation Forms We require two completed forms submitted by your professional and/or academic references on your behalf.
 If you are currently employed as a teacher, it is preferred that you have your principal serve as one of your references.
 Recommenders should submit the completed forms directly to the Graduate School via mail, fax, or email.
-The required recommendation form may be found on the Graduate School website. - Provide a Current Resume Mail or email your resume to the Graduate School. - Send Official THEA Score Report The THEA test is required for all ACP applicants.
-You are required to complete the Reading (230), Math (230), and Writing (220) portions of the exam.
-We will need both your date of birth and social security number to pull scores.
-You can register to take the test at www.thea.nesinc.com.
+The required recommendation form may be found on the Graduate School website. - Provide a Current Resume Mail or email your resume to the Graduate School.